GetHorizontal63/gis_global_water_levels/README.md

 level, and watch real terrain flood in real time.

 Stack: **HTML + CSS + JavaScript datasets + Leaflet** (CDN).
-No build step, no backend, no database, just static files.
-Deploys to GitHub Pages out of the box.
+No build step, no backend, no database, just static files that work on your browser right now!

 ## What it does